 At Ryders Green we strive to ensure all our pupils are confident and happy readers.
-All pupils throughout the school take banded books home to read with parents.
-We also follow the Read Write Inc in school with daily phonics sessions taking place in Early Years and Key Stage 1.
-Key Stage 2 pupils take part in phonics sessions when appropriate using Fresh Start.
+We follow the Read Write Inc in school with daily phonics sessions taking place in Early Years and Key Stage 1.
+All pupils will have books to share at home with their families.

 At Ryders Green we use Curriculum Mapping documents in order to ensure coverage of the National Curriculum objectives.